Countly/countly-server/README.md

 * **Community Edition** — Essential plugins/features and a free-to-use, open source, non-commercial license.
 Available as self-hosted.
 Suitable for individuals and small organizations.
 * **Enterprise Edition:** — Offers a wider range of plugins/features, granular data, an SLA, and direct support.
 Available as self-hosted or Countly hosted/managed.
 Suitable for medium and large organizations.
 * **myCountly** — Our SaaS platform that is live for alpha testing.
 Offers some Enterprise features as core features, and some others as add-ons.
-Everyone gets their dedicated and fully-managed Countly server(s) in the location they choose.
+Everyone gets their dedicated and fully-managed Countly server(s) in the region they choose.
 Suitable for individuals, small and medium organizations.

 For a detailed comparison of Community and Enterprise Editions [please check here](https://countly.com/pricing).
 To join the myCountly wait list [please visit this page](https://countly.com/mycountly).